Applications Developer and Support - IT-Online

-- The successful candidate will hold a relevant Degree/National Diploma in Information Technology/Computer Science/ Information Systems or equivalent coupled with at least 3-4 years’ experience in an ICT applications development, implementation, support and maintenance / enhancements environment.
+- A minimum of 3 years’ experience in an ICT applications development, implementation, support and maintenance / enhancements environment.

 - Knowledge of SQL Server, MySQL and Ms Access.